tiiuae/ghaf/README.md

 The development username and password are defined in [authentication module](./modules/development/authentication.nix).

-Note: this creates ghaf-host.qcow2 copy-on-write overlay disk image in your current directory.
-If you do unclean shutdown for the QEMU Virtual Machine, you might get weird errors the next time you boot.
-Simply removing the ghaf-host.qcow2 should be enough.
+> **NOTE:** this creates `ghaf-host.qcow2` copy-on-write overlay disk image in your current directory.
+If you do unclean shutdown for the QEMU VM, you might get weird errors the next time you boot.
+Simply removing `ghaf-host.qcow2` should be enough.
 To cleanly shut down the VM, from the menu bar of the QEMU Window, click Machine and then click Power Down.

-### NVIDIA Jetson Orin (aarch64)
+### NVIDIA Jetson Orin (AArch64)

-To build for the NVIDIA Jetson Orin
+To build for the NVIDIA Jetson Orin, use:

     nix build .#packages.aarch64-linux.nvidia-jetson-orin

-then flash the resulting image eg. to a SD card or USB drive
+Flash the resulting `image eg.` to an SD card or USB drive:

     dd if=./result/nixos.img of=/dev/<YOUR_USB_DRIVE> bs=32M

 ### Cross Compilation Complications

-As there are some packages that are not cross-compilation aware you may set the following in you ``configuration.nix`` to enable binfmt.
+As there are some packages that are not cross-compilation aware, set the following in your `configuration.nix` to enable binfmt:

     {
       boot.binfmt.emulatedSystems = [